BSides-CT/ctf-challenge-containment-cobol/README.md

 The programming guide can be found here in PDF format.

+## Backstory

+In the year 2120 a group of engineers have figued out how to manipulate time.
+The dystopian world they inhabit was all a result of the COVID-19 outbreak.
+The team decide in order to change their present they must manipulate the past.
+Knowing that changing time can have unintended consequnces, they decide to hide a bio-engineered virus in the past.
+Once the time is right, some smart hacker (like you!) will figure out how to open the vault.

+But how can they disguise the virus containment unit and prevent unwanted intruders opening it too early?
+The team settle upon an idea.
+Disguise the containment unit as old software from the 1980's.
+It was known that COBOL had a date problem and many an individual feared that on Y2K when the clock ticked over, systems would crash and meltdown.

+The team set off for 1986 and quietly integrated themselves in the world of mainframe pogrammers.
+Few at this time knew that the 6 digit date format would provide to be such a problem.
+Only on the earliest bulletin boards was the subject under discussion.

+Having coded the containment unit they palaced COVID-20 in it.
+However they had a problem, what would happen when 1999 ticked over to 2000?
+Wouldn't the virus escape?

+One of the engineers had an idea.
+He would add a hidden trigger.
+Only when this trigger was tripped and the date set to December 31st 1999 would the containment unit open.

+The team settled on the account expiration date.
+They set the account to expire beyond 2020, this way when the clock ticked over to 1999, Y2K the unit wouldn't open early.
+Dummy accounts were added to the users file to mask the real account, and the Admin unit was destroyed.

+Having coded in the hidden switch, they now had to hope, in 2020 somebody would stumble across the containment unit, somebody like you!
+Seeing it was written in the 1980's and following the other clues left across puzzles such as it being witten in COBOL and the references to 1999, perhaps some skillful hacker would see that the two dates had to align and ithus set the vault to trigger a Y2K meltdown.

 ## How the challenge works

 The player must find out how to unlock the containment unit and release COVID-2020.